timthedev07/typeorm-react-auth-boilerplate/README.md

 **Note:** Further details are described in [it's own README](client/README.md)

-- Built with React.
+- Built with NextJS.
 - Uses apollo client to make requests to our GraphQL API.

 ## Why Use This?

-It is a pretty solid boilerplate to me and I guess I'll use it a lot in the future for developing graphql + react applications.
+It is a pretty solid boilerplate to me and I guess I'll use it a lot in the future for developing graphql + NextJS applications.
 For people who prefer GraphQL over REST, this is the right template for you if your want to develop a full-stack web application with basic authentication.

 ## Live Demo

 Visit the live demo [here](https://typeorm-react-auth-boilerplate.netlify.app/)

+- Todo: migrate live demo to vercel